Data API builder configuration schema reference

 In order for results to be returned for a request, the request's query predicate resolved from a database policy must evaluate to true when executing against the database.

-Two types of directives can be used when authoring a database policy expression:
+Two types of directives can be used to manage the database policy when authoring a database policy expression:

 Description